 The Subregion significantly depends on imported water.
-The imported water wholesalers to the Subregion include Foothill Municipal Water District (FMWD), Upper District, and TVMWD, all of which receive water from MWDSC.
-MWDSC imports water from the SWP and the CRA.
+The imported water wholesalers to the Subregion include the San Gabriel Valley MWD, Foothill Municipal Water District (FMWD), Upper San Gabriel Valley MWD, and TVMWD, the last three of which receive water from MWD.
+MWD imports water from the SWP and the CRA.
 In addition, San Gabriel Valley MWD receives an imported water allotment from the SWP.
-Additional information on imported water in the GLAC Region can be found in Appendix A.
+Additional information on imported water in the GLAC Region can be found in Exhibit A.